- General information

 4.4.
 Image manipulation

-Any alterations made to figures using computer software must be consistent with our Image Manipulation policy.
+Any alterations made to figures using computer software must be consistent with our image manipulation policy.
 The images presented in the manuscript must remain representative of the original data, and the corresponding author will be asked to confirm this at submission.
-Please read our requirements for preparing your figures to avoid a potential delay in the publication process or rejection on the basis of non-compliance with these guidelines.
-This guide also includes recommendations on improving figure layout to help reviewers and readers appreciate your data.
+Please read our requirements for preparing your figures (download PDF) to avoid a potential delay in the publication process or rejection on the basis of non-compliance with these guidelines.

 All accepted manuscripts are routinely screened by our production department for any indication of image manipulation.
 If evidence of inappropriate manipulation is detected, the journal's Editors might ask for the original data to be supplied and, if necessary, may revoke the acceptance of the article.